AnupRSatyal/MBD/README.md

 Hadoop: Two files.
 The first one (Hive QL) are queries written on Hive to extract and analyze data from tweets (using Twitter API).
 The second was a report on how Map reduce could be used to extract twitter data.

-Kaggle: Python codes for Kaggle Competitions.
+Kaggle: Python codes for Kaggle and other Data Science Competitions.

--- House Prices: Advanced Regression Techniques competition.
+- House Prices: Advanced Regression Techniques competition.
 Final score of 0.13510.
---
+- Pump it Pump: Advanced Modelling (Random Forest) for the Pump it up challenge on Driven Data.
+Final score of 0.79.

 Machine Learning.
 Contains three sections: